MoonNarga/CPO_life_is_long_no_python_please/README.md

 When building the func ``evenFilter``, the type brings some trouble.
 It's really to understand that ``BST Int``, maybe like the templete in C++?
 Like ``BST<int>``.

+## About Test

+We can build the unit test for our code, but when build the cases, we are still following the logic we wrote the code.
+So it is normal that we miss some situations.

+PBT test may overcome this problem, it would make test more comprehensive.
+But at the same time, I don't even konw how to use it in Haskell project.
+Maybe this is a disadvantage?